PySimpleGUI/PySimpleGUI/readme.md

 ```

-This code will display 2 popup windows.
-One to get the filename, which can be browsed to or pasted into the input box.
+This code will display 2 popup windows to get the filename, which can be browsed to or pasted into the input box.

 <p align="center">
 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/First_GUI1.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/First_GUI1.jpg"  alt="img" width="400px"></a>